 The team of attorneys at The Law Place has been serving Sarasota for 75 years between them.
 We have a wealth of experience, knowledge, skill, and compassion, which we have used to defend those in Sarasota and beyond.

-If you are involved in federal charges, don’t hesitate to contact us today for a free consultation.
+If you are involved in federal charges, don’t hesitate to contact us today for a free consultation with a Sarasota criminal defense attorney.
 A free consultation with The Law Place in Sarasota County will always be under no obligation and entirely confidential.
 Our lines are open all day, every day, to work around your busy schedule.

 To find out more and receive free impartial legal advice, contact our Sarasota attorneys at (941) 444-4444.